knative/docs/docs/serving/accessing-traces.md

 type: "docs"
 ---

+Depending on the request tracing tool that you have installed on your Knative Serving cluster, see the corresponding section for details about how to visualize and trace requests.

 If you have not yet installed the logging and monitoring components, go through the [installation instructions](./installing-logging-metrics-traces.md) to set up the necessary components.